frconor-ebook/meditations/_posts/2025-12-02-spirit-and-life.md

 But we have that lamp that shines there in that dark place.
 We can get our encouragement, our hope, our joy from the words of Christ that we find in Scripture.

-He says, "It shines in a dark place until the dawn comes and the morning star rises in your hearts" (2 Pet.
-1:19).
+He says, "It shines in a dark place until the dawn comes and the morning star rises in your hearts" (*ibid*.).

 With the words that are spirit and life, we know that the dawn will come.
 There's always a new dawn and with it a morning star, a new hope, a new principle of energy, something new to look forward to and to look up to, because those words are spirit and life.